0

 This cycle of demand and supply gone haywire results in hyperinsulinemia: an excess of insulin coursing through your veins.
 Think about those busy intersections during rush hour with too many cars and insufficient space; that’s what happens inside your bloodstream.

-Indeed, nobody signs up for this traffic jam willingly.
-A lack or decrease in production only worsens matters by letting blood sugar levels surge unchecked.
+A lack or decrease in insulin production only worsens matters by letting blood sugar levels surge unchecked.

 Insulin Resistance and Its Contribution to Diabetes

-This tug-of-war doesn’t just tire out your pancreas; eventually, it can lead straight into type 2 diabetes territory when those beta cells wave a white flag and dial back production—leaving blood sugars unchecked and health complications knocking at your door.
+This can wear out your pancreas and eventually lead straight into type 2 diabetes territory when those beta cells wave a white flag and dial back production—leaving blood sugars unchecked and health complications knocking at your door.

 The Long-Term Effects of Hyperinsulinemia on Pancreatic Function

-When these cells tire and start slacking off, we see a drop in insulin production.
+When these cells tire and start slowing down, we see a drop in insulin production.

 This is where diabetes takes its toll on our bodies; high blood sugar becomes an unwelcome norm because there isn't enough insulin around to manage it properly.